nextcloud/documentation/admin_manual/configuration/custom_mount_config.rst

 Custom Mount Configuration
 ==========================

+   .. todo:: This is outdated - since ownCloud 5.0 the data is stored in a JSON format and not anylonger as PHP array.

 Since ownCloud 4.0 it is possible to configure the filesystem to mount external storage providers into ownCloud's virtual file system.
 You can configure the file system by creating and editing :file:`config/mount.php`, the configuration